September 25, 2025

 Use people to build trust

 Team photos are underrated.
-So are staff bios and personal pages.
-When people see the team behind the brand, they feel more confident reaching out.
+And at Homeflow we're huge fans of staff bios and personal pages.
+When people see the team behind the brand, they feel more confident reaching out, as they know there are real people involved.

 This works especially well if: